oils-for-unix/oils/doc/help-index.md

                   X use                  source with namespace, file-relative
                   X opts                 getopts replacement
-                  push                   add elements to end of array X append               add bytes to end of string repr                   Show debug representation of vars
+                  push                   add elements to end of array repr                   Show debug representation of vars
                   getline                Instead of read -raw :name
                   write                  like echo, but with --, -sep, -end